Christmas Jars

-Christmas Jars is a Canadian television film, directed by Jonathan Wright and released in 2019.
+Christmas Jars is a Canadian television film, directed by Jonathan Wright and released in 2019 in partnership with free streaming service BYUtv.
 Based on the 2005 novel by Jason F. Wright, the film stars Jeni Ross as Hope Jensen, a journalist investigating a phenomenon of jars of money being anonymously left on the doorsteps of needy families as Christmas gifts.

 The film's cast also includes Markian Tarasiuk as Hope's love interest Ian Maxwell.

 The film was shot near Ottawa in early 2019.
 It premiered in December 2019 on BYUtv in the United States, and Citytv in Canada.

 The film won the Canadian Screen Award for Best TV Movie at the 9th Canadian Screen Awards in 2021.
 Ross and Tarasiuk received nominations for Best Performance in a Television Movie, and Andrea Stevens was nominated for Best Writing in a TV Movie.